jrmahechad/threejs/lessons/08-fullscreen-and-resizing/readme.md

 });
 ```

-To visualize the animation correctly in devices with high pixel ratio use the following code:
+To visualize the animation correctly in devices with a high pixel ratio use the following code:

 ```javascript
 renderer.setPixelRatio(Math.min(window.devicePixelRatio, 2));